Zeeshan2901/consumer_data_privacy_hba/README.md

 To build this project:

 * Clone the project
-* compile the java source code
+* Compile the java source code
 ```
 cd  src/
 javac consumer_data_privacy_hba/*.java